PeterKrisanda/Alien-Breed/README.md

 # Alien-Breed

-This project deals with construction of action adventure game.
-In this game was created different enemies and tasks to solve.
+This project constructed action adventure game.
+In this game different enemies were created and player had tasks to solve.